-A handful of negative reviews could be difficult past customers or disgruntled clients looking to exact revenge.
-Though if you notice a pattern of one-star feedback all complaining about the same issues, find someone else.
+A handful of negative reviews could be difficult for past customers or disgruntled clients looking to exact revenge.
+However, if you notice a pattern of one-star feedback all complaining about the same issues, find someone else.
 The last thing you want to do is add your name to a long list of unsatisfied customers.

 Red Flag No. 3: Overpromising

 If something seems too good to be true, it probably is.
 Before looking for a builder, do a little homework about your project.
 Find out a ballpark figure for how much it should cost and how long it might take.

 It’s also a good idea always to get multiple quotes from a number of contractors.
 If one of these comes in with a bid well below the others, that should make you suspicious.
 This probably means that this contractor will try to cut corners or suddenly hit you with unexpected charges.
 There’s nothing wrong with wanting to take the lowest bid.
 Just be careful about bids that seem shockingly low.

 Red Flag No. 4: Lack of Paperwork

 Verify that anyone you hire to work on your property is licensed and insured.
 Without this documentation, you could fall victim to a scam artist or be held responsible for injuries or damages.

 One of the first questions to ask a builder is to see a license and proof of insurance.
 If he or she refuses or provides nothing but excuses, move on to your next choice.
 There’s no better indicator of a fly-by-night operation than a failure to have the most basic paperwork.

 A contractor insisting on being paid in cash is likely up to no good.
 He or she would want to keep your transaction off the books for several reasons.
 None of them benefit you.
 A reputable business will be happy to process your payments in check form, via credit card, or through money orders.